wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.1 =
-There are major code changes.
+Important bugfix release.
 Upgrading recommended as soon as possible.

 = 1.0.1 =
 This version has minor change in code without any noticeable impact.